VanAndelInstitute/lambdaR/README.md

 cat("Hello from planet lambdar!")
 ```

 Then zip it up and upload it into your Lambda function.
 For the handler, you would specify "test.handler".
 The bootstrap script above will parse out the "test" part and execute your "test.r" script (which gets installed in /var/task).
-Well actually, the bootstrap function above won't do that, but it will as soon as I update it.